rmuchall/meta-validator/README.md

     }
 });
 ```
-The custom formatter automatically includes an object with the following values:<br/>
+A custom formatter receives a parameter that has the following values:<br/>
 ```
 interface FormatterData {
     decoratorName: string;   // The decorator name e.g. IsBoolean()